cesarvr/keycloak-bible-openshift/import-export/README.md

 ### Exporting Realms/Users To A File

-Now we need to login via ssh in our container we can do this by using [oc-rsh](https://docs.openshift.com/enterprise/3.1/dev_guide/ssh_environment.html):
+We have to login via [oc-rsh](https://docs.openshift.com/enterprise/3.1/dev_guide/ssh_environment.html) into our container:

 ```sh
 oc rsh sso-8-bbb
 # sh-4.2$
 ```

-> Inside the container we can proceed to export of data into a single file, this mode is compatible with the automatic **import** we are going to describe later.
+> Once inside we can start the export process.

 If your container can access the internet you run one of this scripts to start the export process: